 Questions Regarding Bunion Surgery

 Scheduling an appointment at the Foot and Ankle Center at Orthopaedic Associates of St. Augustine is the first step.
-Orthopaedic surgeon, Kurtis Hort, or podiatrist, Beth Pearce, will evaluate the severity of the bunion and ask questions regarding pain.
+Orthopaedic surgeon, Dr. Kurtis Hort will evaluate the severity of the bunion and ask questions regarding pain.
 X-rays will also be taken as part of the evaluation process.

 Patients typically ask a lot of questions before undergoing surgery and rightfully so because preparation can make a big difference in the recovery process.
 The following information will help with a lot of the questions you’re probably asking yourself:

 - Surgery is typically done one foot at a time; depending on the procedure both may be done

 - The actual surgery takes less than an hour